10 Best Bitcoin Exchanges For Beginners in 2023

-Through our extensive analysis and industry insights, we’ve created this handy beginners guide to crypto exchanges.
-As well as listing the top trading platforms, we’ll tell you why finding the right exchange for your level is important.
+Through our extensive analysis and industry insights, we’ve created this handy beginners guide to Bitcoin and cryptocurrency exchanges.
+As well as listing the top trading platforms, we’ll tell you why finding the right exchange for your skill level is important.

 What Makes an Exchange Suitable for Beginners?

 Simplicity is obviously crucial when it comes to finding the best Bitcoin exchange for beginners.
 Online trading involves complex charts, price indicators, and unfamiliar terminology; as such, you need to find a platform that keeps things as clear as possible.
 The beauty of many of the top sites is that you can choose to be as hands-on or hands-off as you like.

 For example, as you’ll see from our Changelly review, you can be completely removed from the actual process of trading.
 Instead, you can input the number of tokens you want and simply pay the necessary price.
 By doing this, you don’t have to search through price charts, lists of tokens, or anything else in between.

 Of course, if you want to get more involved, take a look at our Binance guide.
 This exchange is more like a traditional online trading platform in that it lists currency pairs and provides graphs and various automatic trading options.
 This is clearly more complex and something that beginners may struggle with.
 However, the reward for taking more control is slightly better pricing and the chance to react more quickly to price movements.

 As a general guide, if you’re a complete novice, look for an exchange that doesn’t bombard you with statistical data and graphs.
 As long as you can see a list of buying options and their associated price, that’s about all you need.